securefederatedai/openfl/docs/workflow_interface.rst

 Runtime Backends
 ================

-The Runtime defines where code will run, but the Runtime has a :code:`Backend` - which defines the underlying implementation of *how* the flow will be executed. :code:`'single_process'` is the default in the :code:`LocalRuntime`: it executes all code sequentially within a single python process, and is well suited to run both on high spec and low spec hardware.
-For users with large servers or multiple GPUs they wish to take advantage of, we also provide a `Ray <https://github.com/ray-project/ray>` backend.
-The Ray backend enables parallel task execution for collaborators, and optionally allows users to request dedicated GPUs for collaborator tasks in the placement decorator, as follows:
+The Runtime defines where code will run, but the Runtime has a :code:`Backend` - which defines the underlying implementation of *how* the flow will be executed. :code:`single_process` is the default in the :code:`LocalRuntime`: it executes all code sequentially within a single python process, and is well suited to run both on high spec and low spec hardware

+For users with large servers or multiple GPUs they wish to take advantage of, we also provide a "code:`ray` `<https://github.com/ray-project/ray>` backend.
+The Ray backend enables parallel task execution for collaborators, and optionally allows users to request dedicated CPU / GPUs for Participants by using the :code:`num_cpus`and :code:`num_gpus` arguments while instantiating the Participant in following manner:

 .. code-block:: python

-    ExampleDedicatedGPUFlow(FLSpec):
-        ...
-        # We request one dedicated GPU for this task
-        @collaborator(num_gpus=1)
-        def training(self):
-            print(f'CUDA_VISIBLE_DEVICES: {os.environ["CUDA_VISIBLE_DEVICES"]}'))
-            self.loss = train_func(self.model, self.train_loader)
-            self.next(self.validation)
-        ...
+    # Aggregator
+    aggregator_ = Aggregator()

+    collaborator_names = ["Portland", "Seattle", "Chandler", "Bangalore"]

+    def callable_to_initialize_collaborator_private_attributes(index, n_collaborators, batch_size, train_dataset, test_dataset):
+        train = deepcopy(train_dataset)
+        test = deepcopy(test_dataset)
+        train.data = train_dataset.data[index::n_collaborators]
+        train.targets = train_dataset.targets[index::n_collaborators]
+        test.data = test_dataset.data[index::n_collaborators]
+        test.targets = test_dataset.targets[index::n_collaborators]

+        return {
+            "train_loader": torch.utils.data.DataLoader(train, batch_size=batch_size, shuffle=True),
+            "test_loader": torch.utils.data.DataLoader(test, batch_size=batch_size, shuffle=True),
+        }

+    # Setup collaborators private attributes via callable function
+    collaborators = []
+    for idx, collaborator_name in enumerate(collaborator_names):
+        collaborators.append(
+            Collaborator(
+                name=collaborator_name,
+                num_gpus=0.25, # Number of the GPU allocated to Participant private_attributes_callable=callable_to_initialize_collaborator_private_attributes,
+                index=idx,
+                n_collaborators=len(collaborator_names),
+                train_dataset=mnist_train,
+                test_dataset=mnist_test,
+                batch_size=64
+            )
+        )

      # The Ray Backend will now be used for local execution
      local_runtime = LocalRuntime(aggregator=aggregator, collaborators=collaborators, backend='ray')

+In the above example, we have used :code:`num_gpus=0.25` while instantiating Collaborator to specify that each participant shall use 1/4th of GPU - this results in one GPU being dedicated for a total of 4 collaborators.
+Users can tune these arguments based on their Federated Learning requirements and available hardware resources.
+Configurations where one Participant is shared across GPUs is not supported.
+For e.g. trying to run 5 participants on 2 GPU hardware with :code:`num_gpus=0.4` will not work since 80% of each GPU is allocated to 2 collaborators and 5th collaborator does not have any available GPU remaining for use

 Debugging with the Metaflow Client
 ==================================